 China is a hot potato.
-In March I wrote a note addressing the anxiety, complexity and–ultimately–benefits surrounding economic ties with China, specifically investment by Chinese companies in the United States.
+In March I addressed the anxiety, complexity and--ultimately--benefits surrounding economic ties with China, specifically investment by Chinese companies in the United States.

 This influx of dollars makes it tangible: relations with China are in no way a zero-sum game.
 Last week, on the same day that candidate Romney made his comments in New Hampshire, the acquisition of Cirrus Aircraft closed.
 Based in Duluth, Minnesota, Cirrus was acquired by China Aviation Industry General Aircraft.
 There were hints that the company would have declared bankruptcy, forcing it to close plants, shed jobs in Minnesota and North Dakota, had it not been for the Chinese investment.
 Yesterday and today in St. Louis, MO, Governor Holden and the MWCA are hosting a delegation from Nanchang, China.